 Stephanie, 27 years old, living in Bercy (Cabaret, Haiti).
 (Where is Cabaret? https://maps.google.com/maps?q=cabaret,+haiti&ie=UTF-8&ei=kS4xUfTrG-LE0QHEsIGgBw&ved=0CAsQ_AUoAg)

+Jezi se espwa?
+What’s with the name?
+Honestly, I made the name as an excited, big eyed 22-year-old about to move to Haiti.
+See said excited young adult above.
+Who knows, I was being clever at the time and three years later it looks cheesy if we’re honest.
 Jezi se espwa (which is an awful sentence grammar wise now that I know more Creole) means “Jesus is hope”.
 I live in a country where I hear and see people constantly on social media talking about “Hope in Haiti”, “Changing Lives in Haiti”….and so on.
 I have seen many kinds of efforts and initiatives.
 I’ve heard hundreds of ideas – some that never came to fruition because they were those starter ideas you throw out, and some that I wish dreamers would come take a chance and do!
-But in the middle of a place that some have tagged “The Republic of NGOs” (when it is SO much more, by the way…the culture here is amazing!) – all of the efforts are wastes of breathe without a core locked in on being mad in love with Jesus and sharing that love (1 Corinthians 13 backs me up – “banging cymbal” has never been a way to compliment someone!)
+But in the middle of a place that some have tagged “The Republic of NGOs” (when it is SO much more, by the way…the culture here is amazing!) – all of the efforts are wastes of breathe without a core locked in on being mad in love with Jesus and sharing that love (1 Corinthians 13 backs me up – “banging cymbal” has never been a way to compliment someone!).

 Breathe Partners: http://www.breathepartners.com